page was originally set up back when we were running a small group. We

 show up and married a Heathen and ended up with this whole Gaelic Heathen thing.
 I have a degree in Celtic and women's studies and walk

-the warrior path, focused on the concept of the Outlaw Warrior/Fianna and write about it a good bit, mostly at Championing Ourselves.
+the warrior path, focused on the concept of the Outlaw Warrior/Fianna and write about it a good bit, mostly at Shadow of the Hooded Crow blog but now with articles starting to be included on Shadow of the Hooded Crow website.
 Back in the dark ages before everyone had the internet, I wrote for some hard copy Pagan publications including THiNK!,

 Harvest, Tides and SageWoman,

 Some of these articles can be found here along with

 more recent ones on the Picts, woad, horses and hounds.
 I am currently working